Is OCD Treatable?

 It's also important to mention that treatment for OCD is not a one-time event.
 It is a journey that requires commitment and persistence.

-There are several effective treatment options available to treat OCD, including cognitive-behavioral therapy (and ERP) and medications.
-It is important for individuals with OCD to work with a mental health professional to find the treatment program that is best for them.
-It is also important for family members and friends to be supportive and understanding of the person’s condition.
+There are several effective treatment options available to treat OCD, including cognitive-behavioural therapy (ERP) and medications.
+Individuals with OCD need to work with a mental health professional to find the treatment program that is best for them.
+It is also essential that family members and friends be supportive and be understanding of the person’s condition.

 Previous